Learning in Concert

 Learning in Concert is an in-school partnership program with the NBSO and over fifty local elementary schools in southeastern Massachusetts and Rhode Island.
 It uses a concept-based arts integration model where a musical concept is explored alongside other art and academic areas that authentically share the same concept.
 The Learning in Concert program is designed as a unified, comprehensive, three-phase curriculum project spanning an entire school year.
 The program begins with an in-school, arts integrated assembly concert program, followed by individual classroom lessons partnering NBSO Education Director with individual classroom teachers and students.
 The third phase is the culminating event where students’ year-long creative work and collaborations are featured and performed at the annual Young People’s Concerts.

-Stay tuned as the NBSO’s Learning in Concert program prepares for another year as we learn how the compositional techniques of great composers can also serve to model ways to reduce plastic pollution.
+This year, the NBSO’s Learning in Concert program explores how the compositional techniques of great composers can also serve to model ways to reduce plastic pollution.
 Be Like Beethoven: Reuse, Repurpose, Recycle, Reduce!

 In the 2018-2019 Learning in Concert Program, we will explore three compositional techniques used by masterful composers that also serve as three models to improve the growing plastic pollution problem.
 The key to a sustainable planet lies within these composers’ resourceful skills.
 During the composition process, the skillful composer will reuse (repeat), repurpose (modify) and recycle (reconstruct) musical ideas within a piece of music.
 Use of these techniques has allowed great composers like Beethoven to create beautiful symphonies crafted from a small amount of musical material.
 Just like Beethoven, these same three techniques of reuse, repurpose and recycle are also effective actions needed to reduce plastic pollution on our planet.